Confluence Tables

 - Simple Table macro: imports external data (CSV, JSON, XLSX) as a new table inside the macro.

-- Simple Table bodied macro: wraps an existing Confluence table and upgrades it in-place.
+- Simple Table (Bodied): wraps an existing Confluence table and upgrades it in-place.

-- Both support full Simple Tables features, but the bodied variant preserves collaborative editing on the original table structure.
+- Both support full Simple Tables features; the Bodied variant preserves collaborative editing on the original structure.